JoaoAmadeu/CSharp-Style-Guide/README.md

 ## 3. Enum

-  •  favor declaring the member `None`, with a initial value of zero.
+  •  Favor declaring the member `None`, with a initial value of zero.

 ```csharp
 public enum Side